The cosine form assumes the object starts at $x = +A$ when $t = 0 (released$ from maximum

 • VelocityThe rate of change of displacement.
 A vector quantity.
 Measured in m s⁻¹. is the derivative of displacementThe distance moved in a particular direction from a starting point.
 A vector quantity.
 Measured in metres (m).: $v = dx/dt$.

 • Velocity leads displacementThe distance moved in a particular direction from a starting point.
 A vector quantity.
-Measured in metres (m). $by \pi/2$ radians ($90\degree$).
+Measured in metres (m). by $\pi/2$ radians ($90^\circ$).
 AccelerationThe rate of change of velocity.
 A vector quantity.
-Measured in m s⁻². leads velocity $by \pi/2$ radians.
+Measured in m s⁻². leads velocity by $\pi/2$ radians.

 Common Mistake MEDIUM